ai-unc/SLAE-initial-testing-dataset/README.md

 ## Adding a paper

-There is a python script to quickly rename a paper file and create a corresponding json file
+There is a python script to quickly rename a paper file and create a corresponding json file.

+### Usage
 ```py
 python script.py -file="paper_file_name" -doi="paper_doi"  -title="paper_title"
 ```

-Example:
+#### Example:

 ```py
 python script.py